How to Improve Practice ROI

 - Everything is monitored by a team whose only job is to make sure that your data is untouchable.
 These teams have in-depth knowledge of security compliance and regulations, which takes the burden off of your team to keep up with.
-EHR software add-ons and certificates like Veracode provide an even further level of security.
+EHR software add-ons and security certificates provide an even further level of security.

 - With EHRs that have AWS (Amazon Web Services), information is highly encrypted and massive investments have been made into authentication mechanisms.

 Hobson & Company ROI Study: The Business Case for a Cloud-Based EHR System for Rural Health Clinics